In 2021, tuition for full-time students at Salem College was $30,500 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

 The majority of Salem College undergrads use financial aid to help pay for school.
-In 2021, 410 of the 491 undergrads enrolled received financial aid.Around 71 percent of Salem College undergrads take out student loans to cover any remaining costs.
+In 2022, 335 of the 492 undergrads enrolled received financial aid.Around 65% of Salem College undergrads take out student loans to cover any remaining costs.

 |Most Common Loans for Salem College Students|